nainlang/nain/README.md

 Congratulations!
 You have just created your first Nain project.

-Now, neopack generated this project for you:
+Now, nain generated this project for you:
 ```filetree
 my-project
     .gitignore